krzysztofsroga/solang/readme.md

  - Love writing viruses?
 Well, now you can write one which no antivirus software will detect.
 Nobody expect downloading malicious code from Stact Overflow.
  - You can fully control compilation process with all features of kotlin programming language
  - Parallel code fetching and compilation (so that it doesn't take ages)
+ - Answer caching - if you fetch different fragments of code from the same answer - don't worry, the data will be cached.
+Stack Exchange API will be called only once.
  - It's great for DRM - your code can't be run without internet access

 ### Example code